nisarg219/Messaging-Application/README.md

 # Messaging-Application
-Messaging application to multiple user and only visible to that user.
+Messaging application for multiple user and only visible to that user.
+Using Local storage to store data and used AngularJS to develop an application.